I have questions about:

 Your nomination email from MIX will contain detailed instructions of your overseas university's application process, and the date by which you must complete it.
 Please follow instructions carefully, and submit your partner university application on time!

 MIX aims to accommodate every eligible student who wants to go on exchange.
 We encourage you to apply!

 Because some partner universities are impacted, you might not get nominated to the partner university listed as your first choice.
 However, if you are flexible, we will be able to send you abroad to a university that makes sense for you.

 If your GPA is below a 2.5, you are ineligible for MIX will have to improve your GPA before you can apply.
 If your GPA is above 2.5 but still below 3.0, only certain partner universities will be open to you.
 As such, you will have to be flexible about your nomination.

-At the time you apply to MIX, Letters of recommendation are not required.
-The only MIX application requirements are: Online MIX Application Form, Statement of Purpose, and Passport Copy.
+When you apply to MIX, Letters of recommendation are not required.
+The only MIX application requirements are: Online MIX Application, Statement of Purpose, and Passport Copy.

 However, based on your Nomination, you may later have to submit one or more letters of recommendation with your partner university application.
 Some overseas partner universities require letters of recommendation, while others do not.

 You will receive transfer credit (not UH credit) for the courses you take overseas on MIX.
 In order not to delay your graduation, you should take classes that are the equivalent of courses you need to take here at UHM (see your academic advisor to discuss using courses from abroad towards your major or minor).